 We’ve been told we’re smitten with Montreal because it’s summer, and apparently, everyone loves it here in the summer.
 I guess we’ll see, but for now, here are our top things to do in Montreal.

 Climbing Mont Royal using the direct route via the stairs is pretty hard work.
 You can get up and back in an hour or so if you really hustle.
 It’s a great workout for aspiring mountaineers and those who’ve feasted on the local cuisine (see poutine above).

 Olive et GourmandoAlso, every Sunday during summer, hippies and non-hippies alike congregate around the George-Étienne Cartier Statue to play bongo and djembe drums (aka Tam Tams).
 It’s a real spectacle, and often surrounded by other activities such as Medieval sword fighting, circus acts and ubiquitous picnics.
 Grab some French cheese, water crackers and a bottle of vin beforehand, find a patch of luscious grass, and take a seat to enjoy the raw beats.

 Like La Banquise, there’s always a line out the door at Olive et Gourmando.
 It’s a gorgeous little cafe/deli in the Old Montreal quarter (Quartier Vieux-Montréal).
 The atmosphere is always electric and the food always delicious.

-Last time I visited, I had a hot panini with caramelised onion, fresh goat curd and homemade ketchup.
+Last time I visited, I had a hot panini with caramelized onion, fresh goat curd, and homemade ketchup.
 So yum!
 You’ll need to book in advance if you’re a party more than two, or at least get there before the crowds, which seem ever-present.

-There’s something about Montreal festivals that draws crowds: the noise is always thunderous, the action comes from all sides, the performers get closer, and the summer weather is perfect, even when it rains.
+There’s something about Montreal festivals that draw crowds: the noise is always thunderous, the action comes from all sides, the performers get closer, and the summer weather is perfect, even when it rains.

 The circus alone is certainly one of the top things to do in Montreal.